Definition of MySQL AES_Encrypt

 If explained in the above query, the function encrypts the particular string mystring with a key and enters the encrypted string as output into the table ‘demo’.

 5. Executing AES_ENCRYPT() function with key value:

 SELECT AES_ENCRYPT('All is Well','Google');

-- The MySQL AES_ENCRYPT() function is determined to be insecure as it implements ECB mode by default except configured otherwise.
+- The MySQL AES_ENCRYPT() function is considered insecure because it defaults to using ECB mode unless configured otherwise.

-- Depending on what the server’s block_encryption_mode a user configures, we can use the key length from the list of supported ones such as 128, 256, and 192, where the AES standard algorithm also permits these key lengths.
+- Depending on what the server’s block_encryption_mode a user configures, we can use the key length from the list of supported ones, such as 128, 256, and 192, where the AES standard algorithm also permits these key lengths.